nevrome/cultrans.bronzeageburials.article2019/README.md

 ### Overview of contents:

 This repository contains text, code and data for the paper.
-The `analysis` directory contains `code` and `data` to reproduce the preparations, calculations and figure renderings in this paper.
+The `analysis` directory contains `code` and `data` to reproduce the preparations, calculations and figure renderings.
 The `article` directory contains the text for the paper in *.Rmd* format.

 ### How to reproduce:

 As the data and code in this repository are complete and self-contained, it can be reproduced with any R environment (\> version 3.5.0).
 The necessary package dependencies are documented in the `DESCRIPTION` file and can be installed manually or automatically with `devtools::install()`.
 If it's not possible any more to construct a working environment with these methods due to technological progress, one can use the Docker image.

 A Docker image is a lightweight GNU/Linux virtual computer that can be run as a piece of software on Windows, Linux, and OSX.
-To capture the complete computational environment used for this project we have a Dockerfile that specifies how to make the Docker image that we developed this project in.
+To capture the complete computational environment used for this project I have a Dockerfile that specifies how to make the Docker image that I developed this project in.
 The Docker image includes all of the software dependencies needed to run the code in this project, including the data and code itself.
-To launch the Docker image for this project, first, [install Docker](https://docs.docker.com/installation/) on your computer and download the `.tar` file with the paper image from the relevant repository (see DOI).
+To launch the Docker image for this project, first, [install Docker](https://docs.docker.com/installation/) on your computer and download the `.tar` file with the paper image from the relevant repository (see Compendium DOI).
 At the Docker prompt, you can load and run the image with:

     docker load -i cultransbronze19_docker_image.tar
     docker run -e PASSWORD=cultransbronze19 -dp 8787:8787 --name cultransbronze19 cultransbronze19